LuisMB09/vartools/README.md

 #### Returns:
 It returns a dataFrame with the optimal weight for each stock.

-**Note:** It is required to write alpha in decimal notation, also this portfolio strategie only works for long positions.
+**Note:** It is required to write alpha in decimal notation, also this portfolio strategy only works for long positions.

 ### `plot_weights(df)`